DNA-and-Natural-Algorithms-Group/PathwayElaboration/README.md

   - export NUMEXPR_NUM_THREADS=1
   - export OMP_NUM_THREADS=1

-  Note that this software only works with the modified Multistrand code provided here, and will not work with the original version of Multistrand.

 # Package Tree
 This software contains 5  directories, namely, multistrand_modified, learndnakinetics, reactions, dataset, plot.